cloudevents/spec/http-protocol-binding.md

 represented as HTTP header values MUST be percent-encoded as described below.
 This is compatible with [RFC3986, section 2.1][rfc3986-section-2-1] but is more specific about what needs encoding.
-The resulting string does not then need any further quoting, due to space and quote characters being encoded.
+The resulting string SHOULD NOT be further encoded.
+(Rationale: quoted string escaping is unnecessary when every space and double-quote character is already percent-encoded.)

-When decoding an HTTP message into a CloudEvent, any quoted string as described in [RFC7230, section 3.2.6][rfc7230-section-3-2-6] appearing as an HTTP header value MUST be decoded to an ASCII string, and then a **single round** of percent-decoding MUST be performed as described below.
+When decoding an HTTP message into a CloudEvent, any HTTP header value MUST have quoted string escaping as described in [RFC7230, section 3.2.6][rfc7230-section-3-2-6] applied in reverse, and then a single round of percent-decoding MUST be performed as described below.
 HTTP headers for CloudEvent attribute values do not support parenthetical comments, so the initial decoding only needs to handle double-quoted values, including processing backslash escapes within double-quoted values.
 Header values produced via the percent-encoding described here will never include double-quoted values, but they MUST be supported when receiving events, for compatibility with older versions of this specification which did not require double-quote and space characters to be percent-encoded.

 Percent encoding is performed by considering each Unicode character within the attribute's canonical string representation.
-Any character represented in memory as a surrogate pair MUST be treated as a single Unicode character.
-The following characters MUST be
+Any character represented in memory as a [surrogate pair][surrogate-pair] MUST be treated as a single Unicode character.
-percent-encoded:
+The following characters MUST be percent-encoded:

 - Space (U+0020)
 - Double-quote (U+0022)